fentresspaul61B/Deploy-API-with-Large-Files-GCP-Cloud-Run/README.md

 }
 ```

 # Conclusion
-This example encapsulates many different aspects of deploying APIs and MLOps,
-including handling IAM permissions, service accounts, setting up auto deploy
-CI/CD with GitHub Actions, adding billing alerts, loading files from GCP cloud storage, and containerizing the API using Docker.
+This small project encapsulates different aspects of deploying APIs and MLOps more generally.
+Some of the topics covered include including handling GCP IAM permissions, creating service accounts, setting up auto deploy CI/CD with GitHub Actions, adding billing alerts, loading files from GCP cloud storage, testing APIs with Postman and containerizing the API using Docker.

 ## Next steps
-Many of these steps are completed manually through the GCP UI; however, I would like to be able to automate this entire process.
+Many of these steps outlined in this project were completed manually through the GCP UI; however, I would like to be able to automate this entire process.
 This is know as "Infrastructure as Code".
 This can be done through tools like Terraform or Ansible.